-Your vehicle comes with two kinds of keys: a master key and a valet key.
-The master key fits all the locks on your vehicle:
+Your car comes with two master keys and a valet key.

+The master key fits all the locks on your car:

 - Ignition

 - Doors

 - Trunk

 - Trunk release handle

 - Rear seat trunk access

-- · Glove box
+- Glove box

 The valet key works only in the ignition and the door locks.
-You can keep the trunk, trunk release handle, rear seat trunk access and the glove box locked when you leave your vehicle and the valet key at a parking facility.
+You can keep the trunk, trunk release handle, rear seat trunk access and the glove box locked when you leave your car and the valet key at a parking facility.

 You should have received a key number plate with your keys.
 You will need this key number if you ever have to get a lost key replaced.
 Keep the plate stored in a safe place.
 If you need to replace a key, use only Honda-approved key blanks.
 These keys contain electronic circuits that are activated by the Immobilizer System.
 They will not work to start the engine if the circuits are damaged.